Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Methodology: User Study and Dataset

 A to-scale mock-up of what the interface looks like at initial presentation (only the top 3 genre carousels are initially visible, while the other 7 must be vertically scrolled to) is shown in \cref{fig:Initial_bias} and a sample gif screen recording is available in the dataset paper GitHub\footnote{\url{https://github.com/santideleon/RecGaze_Dataset}}.
-Across the 30 screens, all genres are randomly ordered while also guaranteeing that: \begin{enumerate*}[label=(\roman*),leftmargin=*] \item each genre carousel is equally present within three initial presentation locations; and \item each genre carousels is equally present in each of the 10 possible positions on the screens. \end{enumerate*}
+Across the 30 screens, all genres are randomly ordered while also guaranteeing that: \begin{enumerate*}[label=(\roman*),leftmargin=*] \item each genre carousel is equally present within three initial presentation locations; and \item each genre carousels is equally present in each of the 10 possible row positions on the screens. \end{enumerate*}

 \heading{Dataset} The free-browsing dataset includes 87 users and 30 movie selection screens totaling 2,610 screens, of which 52 (2\%) screens were omitted from the analysis due to missing data.
+Of the total 87 users, 47 were men and 39 woman with the following ages: (18--19): 1, (20--29): 50, (30--39): 29, (40--49): 6, and (60--69): 1.
+61 participants were gathered in Bratislava while the remaining 26 were in Amsterdam.
 Genre preference information (along with other user information) was gathered through surveys in 3 different formats: marking preferred / non-preferred for each, 1-star to 5-star rating for each, and pick the top or most preferred genre.
+User perception and satisfaction measures were also gathered (see \cite{deleon_et_al_2025}) along with a psychological decision-making scale, but we do not include these in our analyses as we focus on addressing the open question of how users browse carousel interfaces.